-|GDP and GNP at constant 2015 prices|
+|GDP and GNP (seasonally adjusted) at constant 2016 prices|

-|Amount €m||Annual % change|
+|Amount €m||Quarterly % change|

-Preliminary estimates indicate that GDP in volume terms increased by 7.8 per cent for the year 2017.
-GNP showed an increase of 6.6 per cent in 2017 over 2016.
+On a seasonally adjusted basis, initial estimates indicate that GDP in volume terms decreased by 0.6 per cent for the first quarter of 2018.
+Real GNP decreased by 4.9 per cent over the same period.

 Net Exports and Personal Consumption increase, Capital Investment declines

 The calculation methods for quarterly accounts are similar to those used in the annual National Income and Expenditure.
 As some of the available sources are of lesser reliability than those used for the annual national accounts, the quarterly estimates are subject to a greater margin of error than the annual figures.
-These preliminary estimates will therefore be revised when the next detailed annual results are published.
+These preliminary estimates will therefore be revised when the next detailed annual results are published

-Factor income outflows were €256m lower than in the previous quarter leading to an overall increase in GNP of 6.3 per cent for the fourth quarter compared with the previous quarter.
+Factor income outflows were 10.0 per cent higher than in the same quarter of 2017 resulting in an increase in GNP of 8.8 per cent year-on-year.